Speedrunning

 Speedrunning is the act of playing a video game, or section of a video game, with the goal of completing it as fast as possible.
 Speedrunning often involves following planned routes, which may incorporate sequence breaking and exploit glitches that allow sections to be skipped or completed more quickly than intended.
-Tool-assisted speedrunning (TAS) is a subcategory of speedrunning that uses emulation software or additional tools to create a precisely controlled sequence of inputs.
+Tool-assisted speedrunning (TAS) is a subcategory of speedrunning that uses emulation software or additional tools to create a precisely controlled sequence of inputs or to slow down the game to perfect movements.

 Many online communities revolve around speedrunning specific games; community leaderboard rankings for individual games form the primary competitive metric for speedrunning.
 Racing between two or more speedrunners is also a popular form of competition.
-Videos and livestreams of speedruns are shared via the internet on media sites such as YouTube and Twitch.
+Videos and livestreams of speedruns are shared via the internet on sites such as YouTube and Twitch.
 Speedruns are sometimes showcased at marathon events, which are gaming conventions that feature multiple people performing speedruns in a variety of games.

 History

 Early examples

 Speedrunning has been a part of video games since the early days of the medium, similar to the chasing of high scores, though it did not achieve broad interest until 1993.
 Some groundwork for what would become modern speedrunning was established by id Software during the development for Wolfenstein 3D (1992), although prior games such as Metroid (1986) and Prince of Persia (1989) encouraged speedrunning by noting a player's time upon meeting certain metrics, including completion of the game.
 Wolfenstein 3D recorded a "par time" statistic which was based on John Romero's personal records for each level.
 Romero's best level times were also printed in the official hint book, which was available via the same mail-order system used to distribute the game at the time.
 His intention was that players would attempt to beat his times.